Support Us

 Beka was very surprised to find that people in Ukraine always wear hats when it gets cold outside.
 Her brothers-in-arms tell her off when she forgets to put hers on.

 Beka likes the way people in Ukraine use diminutive forms of names, like Vania for Ivan, Sasha for Oleksandr and Losha for Oleksii.
-At first she’d get really confused and think she’d misremembered people’s names, but eventually she got used to it.
+At first she’d get confused and think she’d misremembered people’s names, but eventually she got used to it.

 Language and culture